 Hello,

 Thank you very much for considering us.
 It’s an honor to have made your short list of counselors.
-As it turns out, the earliest we begin working with students is in the month of August when their 9th grade year begins.
+As it turns out, the earliest we begin working with students is in August of the year they start 9th grade.
+Before then, students lack the frames of references necessary for a productive initial consult with us.
+However, we offer advice below that will guide you between now and then.

 Academically: